 GeneCards Summary for FZD4 Gene

 FZD4 (Frizzled Class Receptor 4) is a Protein Coding gene.
 Diseases associated with FZD4 include Exudative Vitreoretinopathy 1 and Exudative Vitreoretinopathy.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and HTLV-I infection.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways and Mesodermal Commitment Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for FZD4 Gene